-In this video we'll explore the excellent feature of Transcribing your Sequence in Premiere Pro in order to create instant captions
+In this video we'll explore the excellent feature of Transcribing your Sequence in Premiere Pro to create instant captions

 Video Transcription